dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 ### What this does and does not protect against

-In scope: nonce reuse and bias from a weak or broken RNG (all profiles); fault and side-channel attacks that rely on the signer repeating a nonce (Profiles H and X); a malicious signer leaking key material through its nonces, given an honest host (Profile X).
+In scope: nonce reuse and nonce bias — the nonce never touches an RNG in standard signing;
+silent divergence between implementations, since any two compliant signers can be checked against each other; and a malicious signer leaking key material through its nonces, given an honest host (anti-exfil).

-Out of scope: a seed that was generated with bad entropy in the first place; a signer and host that are both compromised; the bounded leak achievable by selective aborting (see Handling failures); anything about Schnorr or taproot.
+Out of scope: a seed that was generated with bad entropy in the first place; a signer and host that are both compromised; the bounded leak achievable by selective aborting (see Handling failures); fault-injection and power-analysis attacks on a standalone signer, which fully deterministic signing deliberately accepts (see Rationale); anything about Schnorr or taproot.

 ## Rationale

-**Why not simply mandate plain RFC 6979?** Determinism trades one attack class for
-another: a device that signs identically every time is a device an attacker can glitch and compare across runs.
-Hedging removes that at no cost — an attacker who fully controls the RNG just faces Profile D, the security we had anyway.
-Same reasoning as BIP 340's `aux_rand` and the IRTF's hedged-signatures draft, and why hedged is the default here and reproducible the option.

-**Why put the extra input inside the HMAC rather than tweak the key or message?** Because `secp256k1_nonce_function_rfc6979` already takes it there.
-Profile H is a pointer that stops being null.

-**Why require grinding rather than allow it?** Core, Electrum, Sparrow, NBitcoin — and Jade — all grind already, but each with its own counter scheme, so their signatures still do not match each other, and a user comparing two wallets sees a mismatch that looks like tampering.
-One mandatory derivation makes that comparison meaningful again, and it costs a byte of witness weight per signature not to grind.
-The expected cost is one extra scalar multiplication per signature.
-Hashing the counter together with `aux_0`, rather than using Core's bare little-endian counter, is what lets grinding and hedging compose — a bare counter would overwrite the hedging randomness or need a second input slot.
-See Backward Compatibility.
+**Why fully deterministic — didn't BIP 340 decide mixing in randomness was better?**
+Hedging the nonce with local randomness defends an honest device against fault and power-analysis attacks, but it costs the one audit an ordinary user can actually perform: reproducing a signature on independent hardware and comparing.
+It also defends against nothing when the signer itself is the adversary, since a malicious device can put whatever it likes in its "randomness".
+This document keeps the standalone path reproducible and puts entropy where it can be verified — the anti-exfil protocol, where the randomness is the host's and its use is checked.
+A hedged mode could be added later as a separate, clearly-labelled profile without disturbing either part.

+**Why require grinding rather than allow it?** Bitcoin Core and most software wallets already grind, so the low-`R` size is already the de facto standard; a signer that does not grind just produces signatures that cost one byte more, half the time, and that cannot be compared against a grinding wallet's.
+Making the rule universal makes the comparison meaningful.
+The expected cost is one extra signing attempt per signature.

+**Why this exact counter?** Because it is the one already deployed.
+Bitcoin Core grinds with a 32-byte extra input holding a little-endian counter, nothing on the first attempt, and libwally-core independently implements the identical scheme.
+Adopting the shipped bytes means existing software wallets are compliant as-is, and a document with no novel cryptography in it is a document that is easy to check.

 **Why forbid grinding under anti-exfil?** Grinding is "discard nonces I don't like" — the exact behaviour the protocol exists to catch.
 This is also already the shipped rule, not a